* Trump set to meet with Democratic senators on taxes

 "Ideally, he'd like to get it down to 15 percent.
 I don't know if we'll be able to achieve that given the budget issues, but we're going to get this down to a very competitive level," Mnuchin told a conference in New York hosted by CNBC.

+Republicans in Congress have yet to agree on a tax plan, despite months of high-level discussions.
 A major concern is not adding to the federal budget deficit.
 It would balloon if tax rates were cut too deeply without providing offsetting federal spending reductions and closure of tax loopholes, both politically difficult tasks.

 Republican Paul Ryan, the Republican speaker of the House of Representatives, said last week that "the numbers are hard" to make Trump's 15 percent corporate tax rate target work.
 Ryan set his own goal at around 22.5 percent.